Peridan9/Peridan9/README.md

 # **Hi, I'm Daniel Peri!** 👋

 Welcome to my GitHub profile!
-I'm an **Information Systems Engineering** from **Ben-Gurion University of the Negev**, passionate about **building impactful software** and continuously improving my skills.
+I'm an **Information Systems Engineering** graduate from **Ben-Gurion University of the Negev**, passionate about **backend development**, **building impactful software**, and continuously improving my skills.

 ---

 ## **🛠️ About Me**

-- **Software Engineer in the Making**: Focused on practical, application-based development, and always eager to learn new tools and technologies.
+- **Software Engineer in the Making**: Focused on **backend development**, practical applications, and always eager to learn new tools and technologies.
 - **Key Interests**:
+  - **Backend Engineering** – Scalable, maintainable, and efficient server-side systems.
   - **Physics-Informed Machine Learning** – The future of physical computations.
-  - **Web Development** – Full-stack development with Vue.js, React, and Node.js.
   - **Optimization & System Design** – Creating efficient and scalable solutions.
 - **Languages**: Proficient in **Python, JavaScript, Go**, with experience in **C, C++, and SQL**.